Digre01/SE_II_11_OQ/Retrospective/Retrospective-Template.md

 - Which improvement goals set in the previous retrospective were you able to achieve?

-??? (no previous retrospective)
+No previous retrospective

 - Which ones you were not able to achieve?
 Why?

-??? (no previous retrospective)
+No previous retrospective

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

-  > Propose one or two

-  Better assignment to tasks, better division of the stories in tasks --> improve sprint planning

-  Improve YouTrack usage and general time tracking in the tool
+    > Improve in task division and task assignments

+    > Use YouTrack more efficiently to correctly track the time

 - One thing you are proud of as a Team!!

 Everyone did its part and we (almost) finished the stories that we wanted to do (missing just one test)